-In addition to approving the new definition of rape for the SRS, the APB and then-Director Mueller approved removing the word "forcible" from the name of the offense and also replacing the phrase "against the person's will" with "without the consent of the victim" in other sex-related offenses in the SRS, NIBRS, the Hate Crime Statistics Program, and Cargo Theft.
-The UCR Program currently converts the NIBRS offenses of rape, sodomy, and sexual assault with an object to the SRS revised definition of rape for publication and trending purposes in Crime in the United States.
+In addition, the APB approved removing the word "forcible" from the name of the offense and also replacing the phrase "against the person's will" with "without the consent of the victim."
+Those changes also applied to the definitions of other sex-related offenses in the SRS, NIBRS, the Hate Crime Statistics Program, and Cargo Theft.
+Data contributors were given the option of reporting their rape data using either the legacy definition or the revised definition.
+Although the slight revision did not have as great of an impact on NIBRS data, the UCR Program converted the NIBRS offenses of rape, sodomy, and sexual assault with an object to the SRS revised definition of rape for publication and trending purposes in CIUS.

+Beginning in 2017, the UCR Program will no longer publish rape data collected using the legacy definition.
 The program will continue to publish the sex offense data in the annual NIBRS report as submitted by law enforcement.